onflow/freshmint/docs/metadata.md

 ### IPFS assets

-> We recommend storing assets in IPFS for long-term availability.
+> We recommend storing assets in [IPFS](https://ipfs.tech/), a peer-to-peer storage network.

 Start by adding an `ipfs-file` field to your schema.